iabhisheksaini01/Documentation/scrum-93-branching.md

 7. [Contacts](#contacts)
 8. [References](#references)

-# **Purpose**

-The purpose of branching strategies help keep the code stable and make teamwork easier by organizing how developers create, merge, and manage different changes.
-It allows multiple tasks to happen at the same time and ensures smooth releases

-# **Introduction**
+---
+## Purpose

+Branching strategies help developers work together without messing up the main code.
+They let people create branches to work on new features, bug fixes, or changes.
+Later, these branches can be merged back safely.
+This way, many tasks can happen at the same time, and updates can be released smoothly.

+---

+## Introduction

 Branching strategies help organize code updates in Git.
 This guide covers four types .
 - Feature Branch Flow